yuming-h/rfab-scraper/README.md

 ### Overview

 Simple web scraper to find your common posts with old pals on the ROBLOX forum archive.
-More data mining features to come.
+Run with Python3.
 Dependencies: requests, BeautifulSoup4.